spring-guides/gs-spring-boot/README.ftl.md

 Summary
 ----------------
 Congratulations!
 You built a simple web application with Spring Boot and learned how it can ramp up your development pace.
+You also turned on some handy production services.

 [spring-boot]: https://github.com/SpringSource/spring-boot
 [spring-boot-actuator]: https://github.com/SpringSource/spring-boot/blob/master/spring-boot-actuator/README.md